Glastonbury Festival: Organisation

 With the exception of technical and security staff, the festival is mainly run by volunteers.
 Some 2,000 stewards are organised by the aid charity Oxfam.
-In return for their work at the festival Oxfam receive a donation, which in 2005 was £200,000.
+In return for their work at the festival, Oxfam receive a donation, which in 2005 was £200,000.
 Medical facilities are provided by Festival Medical Services who have done so since 1979.
 The bars are organised by the Workers Beer Company, sponsored by Carlsberg (previously Budweiser), who recruit teams of volunteer staff from small charities and campaign groups.
 In return for their help, typically around 18 hours over the festival, volunteers are paid in free entry, transport and food, while their charities receive the wages the volunteers earn over the event.

 Catering, and some retail services, are provided by various small companies, typically mobile catering vans, with over 400 food stalls on site in 2010.
 The camping retail chain Millets, and independent shops, set up makeshift outlets at the festival.
 Additionally charities and organisations run promotional or educational stalls, such as the Hare Krishna tent which provide free vegetarian food.
 Network Recycling manage refuse on the site, and in 2004 recycled 300 tonnes and composted 110 tonnes of waste from the site.

+The Pyramid Stage is 25 metres tall, has 292 audio speakers and 8.5 km of cables for video and audio.
+On stage there are 354 microphones and 3743 light bulbs.
+The sound systems on site have a total power of 650,000 watts, with the main stage having 250 speakers.
+Aggreko provide over 27 megawatts of electricity to the site with bio-diesel generators.
+There are over 4,000 toilets, 2,000 long-drop and 1,300 compost, with water supplies including two reservoirs holding 2000000 L of water.

+Fallow years

+The festival was held intermittently from 1970 until 1981 and has been held most years since, except for "fallow years" intended at five-year intervals to give the land, local population, and organisers a break.

+The years 1988, 1991, 1996, 2001 and 2006 were scheduled breaks intended every five years until the 2012 Olympics extended the five-year sequence from the planned 2011 rest year.
+After the 2001 fallow year, the Mean Fiddler Organisation was invited to help organise the festival and provide reassurance to the licensing authorities.
+For 2006 a documentary film directed by Julien Temple was released to make up for the lack of a festival.
+The film consists of specially shot footage by Temple at the festival, as well as footage sent in by fans and archive footage.
+Glastonbury was released in the UK on 14 April 2006.

+The year 2018 was a "fallow year", and 2020 and 2021 were consecutive "fallow years" due to the COVID-19 pandemic.
+2026 will be the first planned fallow year in eight years.